For PhD students enrolled at Department of Clinical Medicine (often employed at a hospital).

 Change of research environment

-A change of research environment during your PhD programme is a requirement according to the PhD Order, and there are no exceptions to this requirement.
 There are various ways to plan your change of research environment so that it suits the progress and topic of your project and meets the requirement.
+It can be a research stay at another research institution, a private research company or organisation etc.

 Please note that participation in courses, conferences or congresses is not accepted as a change of environment.

-At the Graduate School of Health and Medical Sciences, the duration of the research stay(s) must total at least one month.
+At the Graduate School of Health and Medical Sciences, the duration of the research stay(s) must be at least one month.
 If possible, longer stays are preferred as this gives you the time and opportunity to develop networks with other researchers.

 The change of research environment must be completed within your enrolment period.